 The International Covenant on Civil and Political Rights was adopted by Victoria in the Charter of Human Rights and Responsibilities, which includes 20 human rights or freedoms.
 Some limitations apply.
 Public authorities must comply with the Charter as they perform their duties.
 Complaints are made to the Victorian Ombudsman.

-The Charter Act protects the democratic rights contained in the United Nations International Covenant on Civil and Political Rights (1966) (UNICCPR).
+The Charter protects the human rights contained in the United Nations International Covenant on Civil and Political Rights (1966).
+The 20 Charter rights include:

 • freedom from forced work (s 11);